Jurickson Profar Player Props: Rockies vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 8.6 K/9, which ranks 16th in the league.
+- The Brewers have a 4.02 team ERA that ranks 11th among all MLB pitching staffs.

-- The Brewers have a 4.05 team ERA that ranks 13th across all league pitching staffs.
+- Brewers pitchers combine to surrender 144 total home runs at a clip of 1.3 per game (to rank 24th in baseball).

-- The Brewers rank 23rd in baseball in home runs surrendered (143 total, 1.3 per game).
+- The lefty's last time out was on Wednesday against the Washington Nationals, when he went four innings, surrendering one earned run while giving up three hits.

-- The righty's most recent time out came on Tuesday against the Washington Nationals, when he went six innings, surrendering three earned runs while allowing six hits.
+- In 14 games this season, the 36-year-old has put up a 3.01 ERA and 6.4 strikeouts per nine innings, while giving up a batting average of .233 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.